migueldiasbr/node-pong/README.md

 node nodePongTest.js
 ```

-and you whould see the server running:
+and you should see the server running:

 ```bash
 server running on port 13420